-where G represents the surface reflectance in the green spectrum (520-600 nm for TM/ETM+ and 530-590 nm for OLI), and NIR the reflectance in the near-infrared spectrum (770-900 nm for TM/ETM+ and 850-880 nm for OLI).
+where G represents the surface reflectance in the green spectrum (520-600 nm for TM/ETM+ and 530-590 nm for OLI), and NIR the reflectance in the near-infrared spectrum (770-900 nm for TM/ETM \pm and 850- 880 nm for OLI).
 Candidate water extents were next flagged by segmenting the entire NDWI image using an initial threshold of -0.15.
 This segmentation was aimed to detect potential waterbodies rather than precisely delineate them.
 The threshold was purposely assigned to be slightly less than zero to include surface water with high turbidity or aquatic vegetation (thus reducing the initial omission error).
 Each flagged waterbody was then revisited, and its extent was fine-tuned by an updated segmenting threshold, estimated automatically from the NDWI histogram using pixels in the waterbody vicinity (i.e., a buffer zone).
 The updated NDWI threshold is, in theory, more adaptive to the local water spectral conditions rather than our initial global discriminant of -0.15.
 This local-level segmentation was implemented iteratively until the resultant water extent converged, implying that the optimal delineation for this waterbody had been achieved.
-This algorithm has been shown to be highly robust to common disturbing factors such as turbidity, ice, and aquatic vegetation in different geographic settings [Lyons et al., 2013, Wang et al., 2014, Song et al., 2016].
-A rigorous quality assurance was further performed on our automated water extents with assistance of a userinteractive mapping tool [Wang et al., 2014] in order to eliminate any remaining mapping errors.
+This algorithm has been shown to be highly robust to common disturbing factors such as turbidity, ice, and aquatic vegetation in different geographic settings (Lyons et al., 2013; Song et al., 2016; Wang et al., 2014).
+A rigorous quality assurance was further performed on our automated water extents with assistance of a user-interactive mapping tool (Wang et al., 2014) in order to eliminate any remaining mapping errors.

-Our extracted water extents (exemplified in Figure 2c and d) were next input to RivWidth [v0.4; Pavelsky and Smith, 2008], a commonly applied software tool to automate the calculation of river effective widths [Allen et al., 2013; Miller et al., 2014; Allen and Pavelsky, 2015].
+Our extracted water extents (exemplified in Figures 2c and 2d) were next input to RivWidth (v0.4; Pavelsky & Smith, 2008), a commonly applied software tool to automate the calculation of river effective widths (Allen & Pavelsky, 2015; Allen et al., 2013; Miller et al., 2014).
 In general, RivWidth first applies computational geometry to generate a centerline for any linear water mask.
 An orthogonal line is next derived at each centerline pixel representing the location of a unique cross section.
-The total width along each orthogonal is then computed as the effective width at this cross section over a reach length of 30 m (a Landsat image pixel) (Figure

-2e and f), which was tested to be comparable in quality to manual measurement [Pavelsky and Smith, 2008] (also see Section 3.2).
-We used a static river centerline for all acquired Landsat images (as shown in Figure 2a, e, and f), in order to ensure that all calculated river widths repeat precisely at well-controlled cross sections.
+The total width along each orthogonal is then computed as the effective width at this cross section over a reach length of 30 m (a Landsat image pixel) (Figures 2e and 2f), which was tested to be comparable in quality to manual measurement (Pavelsky & Smith, 2008) (also see section 3.2).
+We used a static river centerline for all acquired Landsat images (as shown in Figures 2a, 2e, and 2f), in order to ensure that all calculated river widths repeat precisely at wellcontrolled cross sections.

-2.2.2 Discharge estimation via AMHG
+2.3.2.
+Discharge Estimation via AMHG

-River widths measured in Section 2.2.1 were used to estimate Nile River discharge following the basic method described by Gleason and Smith [2014] and Gleason et al. [2014].
-Readers are referred to this paper's companion SI for a thorough discussion of both the theory and application of AMHG as it pertains to this work, and we briefly summarize the method here.
-AMHG discharge estimation is based on classic at a station hydraulic geometry (AHG), Equation 2, where w is width, Q is discharge, and a and b are empirically calibrated parameters:
+River widths measured in section 2.2.1 were used to estimate Nile River discharge following the basic method described by Gleason and Smith (2014) and Gleason et al. (2014).
+Readers are referred to this paper's companion supporting information for a thorough discussion of both the theory and application of AMHG as it pertains to this work, and we briefly summarize the method here.
+AMHG discharge estimation is based on classic at a station hydraulic geometry (AHG), equation (2), where w is width, Q is discharge, and aand b are empirically calibrated parameters:

-$$w = aQ^b (2)$$
+$$w=aQ^b$$ (2)